 ASSESSMENT

-Short-listed applicants will be invited to interview, expected to take place between 22 February – 26 February 2021.
-After interview, a final short-list of applicants will forwarded to a Panel convened by the ESRC Wales DTP Management Group at which final decisions regarding studentship awards will be made.
-Applicants can expect to hear by early April 2021.
+Short-listed applicants will be invited to interview, expected to take place between 14 June and 18 June 2021.
+After interview, the shortlisted applicant's details will be forwarded to a Panel convened by the ESRC Wales DTP Management Group at which final decisions regarding studentship awards will be made.
+Applicants can expect to hear during July 2021.